 EXCO meets on a weekly basis and takes day to day responsibility for running the business.
 EXCO implements the strategy and financial plan, which is approved by the Board annually, and ensures the performance of the business is conducted in accordance with the Board's established risk appetite.
-It reports to the Board at least six times each year via reports prepared by the Chief Executive Officer (CEO) and other financial reports.
+It reports to each Board meeting via reports prepared by the Chief Executive Officer (CEO) and other financial and non-financial, reports.